hughperkins/coriander/doc/assumptions.md

 Only 32-bit floats are allowed in kernel parameters for now.

+## floats inside kernels

+All floats are converted to 32-bit single floats, even if they are explicitly declared as 64-bit doubles in the underlying codebase.

 ## Allocation

 When a kernel uses a `float **` in a by-value struct, passed in as a kernel parameter, all gpu buffers are assumed to have been carved from a single gpu buffer allocation.  ie something like: